 Arizona Issues Letter Ruling on Taxation of SaaS

 In looking at constructive possession, the ruling focuses on the level of manipulation that the customer has with the software and notes that the manipulation does not require that the user have access to the source code or the ability to change it.
-Rather, the type of manipulation depends on the software; for word processing software, manipulation occurs by typing, and for database software, manipulation involves entering search parameters.
+Rather, the type of manipulation depends on the software.
+For word processing software, for example, manipulation occurs by typing; for database software, manipulation involves entering search parameters.

 Georgia has ruled that computer software is not a sale of tangible personal property and thus is not subject to sales tax since delivery is made electronically and not via tangible medium.
 Both positions rely on the taxation of tangible property; Arizona simply has a more broadly defined view of what constitutes a transfer of tangible property.

-Contact Jeff Weinkle, SALT manager, at email@example.com or Jeff Glickman, partner-in-charge of HA&W’s SALT practice, at email@example.com for more information.
+Contact Jeff Glickman, partner-in-charge of SALT practice, at email@example.com for more information.

 Arizona Taxpayer Information Ruling LR15-005, May 14, 2015.
 The transaction privilege tax is a transaction tax that is very similar to other states’ sales taxes.
 The primary difference is that the burden of the tax is initially placed on the seller, although the tax may still be passed on to purchasers.

 See Georgia Letter Ruling SUT-2014-01, Feb.
 20, 2014.